hackclub/hackclub/workshops/beat_maker/README.md

 ![Preview of HTML with no CSS](https://i.ibb.co/72XvNn3/Annotation-2020-09-20-204442.png)

 And if we run our code, it should look like this.
 Not so compelling, right?
-We will now need to write some CSS, which will style our HTML document and make our Beat Maker look prettier, let's do that.
+We will now write some CSS, which will style our HTML document and make our Beat Maker look prettier, let's do that.

 Just before the end of your `<head>` tag, link your CSS file: